Store Kongensgade 62: Origins

-The current building on the site was constructed in 1807 by master mason and captain in the fire corps Georg Adam Gross (c.1748-1809).
+The present building on the site was constructed in 1807 by master mason and captain in the fire corps Georg Adam Gross (c.1748-1809).
 In 1810, it was acquired by the wealthy ship captain and merchant John Christmas.
 He owned it until his death in 1822.
 He was from 1813 also the owner of the country house Rolighed in Skodsborg.

 Puggaard family

 The wealthy merchant Hans Puggaard purchased the property in 1830 and owned it until his death in 1865.
 He lived there with his wife Bolette Puggarrd.
 Two of her brothers were also residents in the building at different times.
 Johannes Hage (1800–1837), the editor of the magazine Fædrelandet, was also a resident in the building around 1836.
 Hother Hage (1816–1873) a National Liberal politician, lived in the building in 1839 and again in 1855.
 Hans and Bolette Puggaard's daughter Maria Puggaard married Orla Lehmann and they lived in the building in 1863.

 The military officer and later Defense Minister Peter Frederik Steinmann (1812–1894) was also a resident in the building in 1836.